brennanbutler01/cs6750-hci/section-1.md

 3. Understand current applications of HCI.

 Learning outcome:
 1. Be able to design effective interactions between humans and computers.
 Apply known principles to new problems.
-Work to gather information, refine interace based on user feedback.
+Work to gather information, refine interface based on user feedback.
 Principles + Methods of HCI.

 How to measure usability?
 1. Is effectiveness or research the goal?
 Or is it to change an activity?
 Effectiveness will be determined by what our goal is.